 Save New Copy & Merge Word document

-From the same right-click menu, you can also choose to create a new Word document from a template file:
+From the right-click menu, you are able to create a new Word document from a template file:

 At this point, it is a generic Word template, so you’ll likely want to modify that Word document to be specific to this quote.